-The spring preload and the damping of the rear shock absorber can be adjusted to suit
+The spring preload and the damping of the rear shock absorber can be adjusted to suit the motorcycle's load (ex: optional accessories etc.) and riding conditions.
+Refer to page 8-26 for proper adjustment procedures.

+Damping adjuster

-- Damping adjuster - Spring preload adjuster 2
+2 Spring preload adjuster